pralex/snowfall/README.md

 Snowfall Game
 =============

-It is just a simple shooter game.
-Nothing special.
+This is just a simple shooter game.
+Nothing serious.